📁 Workspace Management

 "Permission denied"

-✗ Permission denied: ~/.adscan/workspaces/testSolution: Ensure you have write permissions or run with sudo.
+✗ Permission denied: ~/.adscan/workspaces/testSolution: Ensure you have write permissions.
+If you previously ran ADscan with a legacy sudo alias, fix ownership:

 - Scanning Commands - Start scans within workspaces